-If you are using reference video cameras (for example, Vicon Bonita Video or Vicon Vue cameras), data from these cameras is captured simultaneously with optical motion data from the Vicon optical cameras.
+If you are using reference video cameras (for example, Vicon Bonita Video, Vicon Vue cameras, or FLIR video cameras), data from these cameras is captured simultaneously with optical motion data from the Vicon optical cameras.

 As video files are large and can take a lot of time to process, to save time and space on the hard drive, you normally set up the video cameras to save captured video data to separate, dedicated drives on the host PC, as .vvid files.
 (For information on video camera setup, see Configure video cameras for digital video capture and the PDF PC setup for Vicon systems).
 Note that you cannot view the video in Nexus until the files are transcoded.